With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Apart from the holidays, there are several occasions throughout the year that call for gifts.
 But do you really need to spend top dollar for them?
 Making your own gifts helps you save more money and give your gift a more personalized touch.

-And if you want to cut the expense of gift-giving, maybe you could offer your time and talent instead.
+If you want to cut the expense of gift-giving, you could even offer your time and talent instead.

 This is perhaps one of my favorite cheap living tips because it’s where we save a lot of money!